RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Take profit & stop loss

-On Bybit futures markets, you can either set TP/SL on an existing position (similar to an OCO order), or directly create a new position with TP/SL (similar to an OTOCO order).
+On Bybit futures markets, you can either create a new position with TP/SL attached to it (similar to an OTOCO order), or set TP/SL on an existing position (similar to an OCO order).

+#### Create a new position with TP/SL attached (OTOCO)

+- Spend 100 USDT to 10x long BTC/USDT with a 10% take profit and a 15% stop loss
+- 10x long 0.005 BTC/USDT with a 10% take profit and a 15% stop loss
+- 10x long 0.005 BTC/USDT at a limit price of 50,000 USDT with a 10% take profit and a 15% stop loss
+- 20x short 0.005 BTC/USDT with a 50,000 USDT take profit

 #### Set TP/SL on an existing position (OCO)